 However, there are a couple of exceptions.
 Buying miles can make sense if you have a specific redemption in mind, and it would cost less to buy the miles than it would cost to buy the flight.

 With this promo, the bonus percentages allow members to buy miles at these prices:

 - 30% bonus is approximately 2.89¢ per mile (not good at all)

 - 50% bonus is approximately 2.51¢ per mile (still quite expensive)

 - 85% bonus is approximately 2.03¢ per mile (meh price, but OK for the right redemptions)

 - Los Angeles (LAX) to Porto (OPO) for 77,000 miles in business class

 - New York (JFK) to Cape Town (CPT) for 88,000 miles in business class

 - San Francisco (SFO) to Tokyo (NRT) for 121,000 miles in first class

-With the 100% buy miles bonus, you could buy the miles necessary for these redemptions for:
+If you utilize the 85% buy miles bonus, you could buy the miles necessary for these redemptions for: